• Skip to primary navigation

 The initial days of Shondesh!

-However, it was the Moira community who started using the Chana along with the sugar or jaggery to make Shondesh.
+Yet, it was the Moira group that began mixing chana with sugar or jaggery to create Shondesh.

 A few famous Shondesh Shops and the Inventors!